philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-This answer can be summarized as follows: If a click event propagates to the `<html>` element, hide the menu.
-If the click originated inside `#menucontainer`, stop the event so it never reaches `<html>`, thus only clicks outside of `#menucontainer` will close it.
+This answer can be summarized as follows: If a click event propagates to the `<html>` element, hide the menus.
+If the click event originated inside `#menucontainer`, stop the event so it will never reach `<html>`, thus only clicks outside of `#menucontainer` will cause the menus to be hidden.

-This code is simple, elegant, and clever all at the same time.
+The above code is simple, elegant, and clever all at the same time.
 Yet, unfortutely, it's absolutely horrible advice.

-It's basically the equivalent of turning off the water in my leaky shower story.
-This solution completely ignores the possibility that any other code on the page might needs to know about that click.
+This solution is roughly equivalent to fixing a leaky shower by turning off the water to the bathroom.
+It completely ignores the possibility that any other code on the page might needs to know about that click event.

-But it's the Interent, and it's the most upvoted answer, so this is what a lot of people do.
+Still, it's the most upvoted answer to this question, so most people take it as sound advice.

-### The Problem with Events
+## The Problem with Events

 Like a lot of things in JavaScript, DOM events are global.
 And as most people know, global variables make for messy, coupled code.

-Modifying the state or the behavior of a global variable might not seem like a big deal, but as the use of third-party frameworks increases, altering browser-defined behavior can lead to some disastrous bugs.
-Bugs that are impossible to defend against and a nightmare to track down.
+Modifying a single, fleeting event might not seem like a big deal, but as the use of third-party frameworks increases, altering browser-defined behavior can lead to some disastrous bugs.
+Bugs that, from my experience, are a nightmare to track down.

-When you stop an event from propagating up to the document, you're changing the rules of the game in a way that libraries authors can't predict.
+When you stop an event from propagating up to the document, you're changing expectations in a way that libraries authors can't possibliy predict or defend against.
 This problem is magnified by the increasing popularity of [event delegation](http://www.nczonline.net/blog/2009/06/30/event-delegation-in-javascript/).
-Every time you stop an event from propagating through the DOM, you're potentially creating a bug in some other code on the page.
+Every time you stop an event from propagating through the DOM, you're potentially causing a bug in some other code on the page.

 ## What Can Go Wrong?